Green Homes Grant

 However, the tool only gives an idea of what you could be eligible for, rather than a guarantee you'll get funding, so don't agree to any work until after you have applied and have been issued with a voucher.

-The Government has recently updated the tool, so you should only see installers within 30 miles of your home (firms that can help with your work).
+When you use the tool, you should only see installers within 30 miles of your home (ie firms that can help with your work).
 Occasionally, you may see an installer that's further away, but the Government told us this will just be the head office of a local firm – though it's worth calling the firm to double-check anyway.

 - The name and date of birth of the property owner(s).